 From the terminal prompt, you can perform command-line tasks as you would in a Jupyter Notebook.
 Unlike a Jupyter Notebook, tasks performed here are not reproducible, but this may be quicker depending on your specific needs.

 A unique Cloud Environment hosts your terminal instance for each user and each workspace.
-To learn more about your Cloud Environment and how to customize it, see Your workspace Cloud Environment.
+To learn more about your Cloud Environment and how to customize it, see Your interactive analysis VM (Cloud Environment).

 Terminal/bash shell basics